New York Times Building (41 Park Row)

 41 Park Row, also 147 Nassau Street and formerly the New York Times Building, is an office building in the Financial District of Manhattan in New York City, across from City Hall and the Civic Center.
 It occupies a plot abutting Nassau Street to the east, Spruce Street to the north, and Park Row to the west.
 The building, originally the headquarters of The New York Times, is the oldest surviving structure of Lower Manhattan's former "Newspaper Row" and has been owned by Pace University since 1951.

 41 Park Row contains a facade of Maine granite at its lowest two stories, above which are rusticated blocks of Indiana limestone.
 Vertical piers on the facade highlight the building's vertical axis.
 The facade also contains details such as reliefs, moldings, and colonettes.
 When completed, the building was 13 stories and contained a mansard roof; the roof was removed as part of a later expansion that brought the building to 16 stories.

 The Times constructed the previous five-story building at 41 Park Row between 1857 and 1858 as its third headquarters.
-According to one account, it was built over the old cemetery of the Brick Presbyterian Church after the bodies had been removed.
 That building was replaced in 1889 as a Romanesque Revival structure by George B. Post, which was erected while operations at the Times proceeded in the old quarters.
 41 Park Row was the home of the Times until 1903, when it moved to One Times Square.
 The building was subsequently expanded by four stories between 1904 and 1905.
 The building was purchased by Pace University in 1951 and has been used for classrooms and offices since then.
 41 Park Row was designated a New York City landmark in 1999.
 The building is also a contributing property to the Fulton–Nassau Historic District, a National Register of Historic Places district created in 2005.